Mafikeng: Establishment

 Molema's town was founded by Molema Tawana (c.
 1822 – January 1882).

 In 1857 Molema led an advance guard to scout out the area along the Molopo River.
 This was a familiar area as they had previously lived in nearby Khunwana.
 Molema settled a town known in its early years as "Molema's town", while the main body of the Barolong under Montshiwa followed.
 But Montshiwa did not feel safe at Mafikeng due to the close presence and encroachment of the Boers in the Transvaal.
 He led his followers to Moshaneng in the territory of the Bangwaketse in present-day Botswana.

 Molema remained at Mafikeng to ensure that the Barolong retained a presence there.
 Several of Montshiwa's other brothers were also stationed at crucial sites in the proximity of the Molopo.
 Molema had to use all his diplomatic skills on several occasions to prevent Boer incursion and settlement near Mafikeng.
 He has been described as a man of "strong personality and exceptional gifts...and Montshiwa's chief counsellor in vital matters".
 (S.M Molema: 35) After negotiations with Molema, Montshiwa decided to return to Mafikeng in 1876.

 Molema was a firm believer in Western education, having attended Healdtown; he opened a school for the Barolong once they had settled in the district.
 Molema became a farmer and businessman, as well as advising his brother Montshiwa.
 He died in 1882.
-One of his sons, Silas Molema, became a Doctor and historian of the Barolong. (see S.M.
-Molema).
+One of his sons, Silas Molema, became a doctor and historian of the Barolong.
 Later British settlers spelled the name as "Mafeking".
 The Jameson Raid started from Pitsani Pothlugo (or Potlogo) 24 mi north of Mafeking on December 29, 1895.

-For most of the 19th century (1800s), Mafeking appeared in Southern African maps as a part of Bechuanaland, a territory consisting of Tswana tribal territories, stretching from the Bangwato of Khama in present-day Botswana to the Batlhaping in present-day South Africa's Northern Cape and North West provinces.
+For most of the 19th century, Mafeking appeared on Southern African maps as a part of Bechuanaland, a territory consisting of Tswana tribal territories, stretching from the Bangwato of Khama in present-day Botswana to the Batlhaping in present-day South Africa's Northern Cape and North West provinces.

 Bechuanaland was ruled by Paramount Chiefs of the Tswana groups such as the Barolong, Bakwena, Bangwaketse, Bahurutshe, Batlhaping and the Bangwato who under Sekgoma I and Khama III stretched Tswana lands further north to close to present day Zimbabwe and Zambia territories.